-Communication has become efficient and synchronized across the plant, thanks to Evocon.
+Communication has become efficient and synchronized across the plant thanks to Evocon.
 Now, the same performance is being seen from the multiple screens across the shop floor.
-This provided a common “pulse” for other functions besides just production, for example, maintenance and planning.
+This provided a common “pulse” for other functions besides production, such as maintenance and planning.

 Simply put, YSM has seen improvements in collaboration across and between functions due to the availability of real-time productivity data.

-One of the significant “soft benefits” that YSM realized as a result of implementing Evocon was a shift in their internal culture.
-Where before it was challenging to track production losses with any regularity, it has now become the way that production operates on a global scale.
+One of the significant “soft benefits” YSM realized from implementing Evocon was a shift in their internal culture.
+Where before it was challenging to track production losses with any regularity, it has now become how production operates globally.
 A rather remarkable achievement considering that anyone who has taken on a large scale change in an organization will tell you, it is not for the faint of heart and is not easy to overcome the inherent resistance to change.

 As the quote points out, Evocon has enabled substantial improvements for the company.
-Due to the success of their digital transformation, YSM remains heavily involved with production monitoring.
+Due to the success of its digital transformation, YSM remains heavily involved with production monitoring.

 They have even found value in holding annual boot camps in coordination with Evocon, a process they initiated to formalize a channel for feeding key learnings to Evocon based on their global use of the service.
 This feedback is then routed to development teams at Evocon, where the ideas are explored further for potential inclusion in future updates.